Terms and Conditions

 Duration

-Webinars are either 1 hour, 90 minutes, or 2 hours, depending on the selection by the registrant.
+Programs run from 1-3 hours, depending on the selection by the registrant.

-Virtual trainings are 1 hour at a time.
+Trainings are 1 hour at a time.
 Registrants can re-register for multiple training sessions.

 Technology and Tech Support